 It is also the case that this work can sometimes mean that volunteers can end up out of pocket.

-There are of a number of routes for seeking local funding, and we go through these on our fundraising page, but when these have been exhausted or may not be relevant, we offer a Community Grants Fund.
+There are of a number of routes for seeking local funding, and we go through these on our fundraising page.
+We also offer a Community Grants Fund which we theme each year in a different way, so that we include as many different routes as possible.

 Our focus is to help you kickstart, improve or expand your community work.
-The Trustees of Neighbourhood Watch Network set aside funds for this scheme, and the the next round opens:
+The Trustees of Neighbourhood Watch Network set aside funds for this scheme, and the the next round opens this coming Autumn, so you have plenty of time to get a great application together!

 tips